Sardarzai/curriculum/README.md

 6. I used this for Time counting.

 Note:
-If I messed something that you mentioned and I did not , do that kindly inform me about I do that as well.
+If I messed something that you mentioned and I did not that so inform me about that, I will do ASAP.
-Also one thing that I want say in feature if You hire me I will build any type project that you want with the help of you good team.

 Thank you!
 Sardarzai